-CCC is responsible for the direct spending and credit guarantees used to finance the federal government's agricultural commodity price support and related activities undertaken by authority of agricultural legislation (such as farm bills) or the Charter Act itself.
+CCC is responsible for the direct spending and credit guarantees used to finance the federal government's agricultural commodity price support and related activities that are undertaken by authority of agricultural legislation (such as farm bills) or the Charter Act itself.
 It is, in brief, a broadly empowered financial institution.
 The money CCC needs comes from its own funds (including its \$100 million capital stock, appropriations from Congress, and its earnings) and from borrowings.
-In accordance with government accounting statutes and regulations, CCC is required to submit an annual business-type budget statement.
-This is released annually with the President's budget request.14
+In accordance with government accounting statutes and regulations, CCC is required to submit an annual business-type budget statement to Congress.
+This is typically released annually with the President's budget request.
+13

-The Office of Management and Budget (OMB) also plays a role in how CCC funds are administered through an apportionment process, which allows OMB to set a limit on the funds available for obligation and subsequent outlay.15 OMB apportions funds for select CCC programs
+The Office of Management and Budget (OMB) also plays a role in how CCC funds are administered through an apportionment process, which allows OMB to set a limit on the funds available for obligation and subsequent outlay.
+14 OMB apportions funds for select CCC programs and operating expenditures.
+15 OMB is precluded, however, from apportioning funds "for price support and surplus removal of agricultural commodities."
+16